Yoshifanatic1/SNES-ROM-Framework/Framework Readme.txt

 - X_LoadGameSpecificMainSNESFiles()		- Same as X_LoadGameSpecificMainSNESFiles(), except for MSU-1 files.
 - X_GlobalAssemblySettings()			- Contains all the cartridge header defines as well as the ROM specific settings.
 - X_LoadROMMap()				- Contains the list of all the routine macros that will be inserted into the ROM.
+- X_LoadSPC700ROMMap()				- Contains the pointer table and the list of all the routine macros that will be inserted in the pre-compiled SPC700 file.
+- X_LoadSuperFXROMMap()				- Same as X_LoadSPC700ROMMap(), except for the SuperFX
+- X_LoadMSU1ROMMap()				- Same as X_LoadSPC700ROMMap(), except for the MSU-1

 Macros that differ depending on whether SNES, SPC700, or SuperFX assembly is occuring.
 - InsertMacroAtXPosition()		- This is called inside every routine macro to insert it at the address specified inside the routine macro call.
 If the address is set to "NULLROM" or if !Define_Global_IgnoreCodeAlignments is enabled, the routine macro will be inserted at the earliest available byte inside the bank it's in.
 Note that it changes the base address if used during SPC700 or SuperFX assembly.